 Many studies have found a link between alcohol consumption and mood.
 In general, people who drink a moderate amount of alcohol have a lower risk of developing depression than people who do not drink at all.
 However, this does not mean that alcohol protects against depression.
 People may abstain from alcohol due to other reasons, for example, because they have a chronic illness, and this could explain their increased risk of depression.
 It is also important to remember that these studies have looked at alcohol consumption in the general population, and not just how alcohol effects people who are depressed.

-There have been no studies which have looked at using alcohol as a treatment for depression.
+There have been no scientific studies which have looked at using alcohol as a treatment for depression.

 Heavy drinking is associated with poor mental health.
-As explained in the entry about Alcohol Avoidance, people who drink heavily are at a higher risk of developing depression.
+As explained in our entry about Alcohol Avoidance, people who drink heavily are at a higher risk of developing depression.

-If you would like to assess your current drinking habits, you can complete an online risk assessment tool provided by the Mental Health Commission in Western Australia.
+If you would like to assess your current drinking habits, you can complete a short risk assessment tool provided by the Mental Health Commission in Western Australia.

 Laws restrict the sale of alcohol in Australia, but it is widely sold from licensed outlets to people aged 18 years or over.

-Moderate alcohol intake may help to reduce stress and does not appear to raise the risk of depression.
+Moderate alcohol intake does not appear to raise the risk of depression.
 However, the direct effects of alcohol on clinical depression are unknown.
 Heavy drinking is not recommended (see entry for Alcohol Avoidance).
-Even lighter drinkers need to be aware that there could be harmful effects on their work performance or personal relationships.
+Even lighter drinkers need to be aware that drinking alcohol could damage their health and have harmful effects on their work performance or personal relationships.
 Drinking alcohol along with antidepressants or other medication should be discussed with a doctor.